 The artwork in the museum collections demonstrates the advanced workmanship of early Egyptian craftsmen.
 Within glass cases, statues with realistic, haunting eyes of semiprecious stones stare back at their viewers.
 Many of them retain their original paint, preserved in pristine condition.
-Most of these works portray families, and every detail down to the posture of the subjects gives insight into their relationships: a caring arm wrapped around a spouse, lovers’ hands enclosed, a supportive mother’s hand resting on a child’s shoulder… The extensive museum collections give anyone the opportunity to play archaeologist for a day by using the clues in the relics to make deductions about the nature of romantic and familial relationships in ancient Egyptian society.
+Most of these works portray families, and every detail down to the posture of the subjects gives insight into their relationships: a caring arm wrapped around a spouse, lovers’ hands enclosed, a supportive mother’s hand resting on a child’s shoulder… The extensive museum collections give anyone the opportunity to play archaeologists for a day by using the clues in the relics to make deductions about the nature of romantic and familial relationships in ancient Egyptian society.

 Political Tales of Rivalry and Intrigue

 Lovers of politics and unsolved mysteries will find there is plenty to discover in the halls of the Museum of Antiquities.
-One of the greatest mysteries of the pharaohs’ time surrounds the details of Queen Hatshepsut’s life and death, the Queen Hatshepsut’s is one of the most famous queens of Egypt and her temple is located in the West Bank of Luxor.
-Numerous stelas, statues and other works provide clues about her controversial rise to power and the mysterious circumstances of her death.
+One of the greatest mysteries of the pharaohs’ time surrounds the details of Queen Hatshepsut’s life and death.
+Queen Hatshepsut is one of the most famous queens of Egypt, and her temple is located in the West Bank of Luxor.
+Numerous stelas, statues, and other works provide clues about her controversial rise to power and the mysterious circumstances of her death.
 The legitimacy of her rule is still debated, and it is unclear if she died of natural causes or was deposed from her throne.
-No woman should have been able to rule with all the privileges of a male pharaoh, but Hatshepsut declared herself king and many artifacts show her in full male regalia.
+No woman should have been able to rule with all the privileges of a male pharaoh, but Hatshepsut declared herself king, and many artifacts show her in full male regalia.
 Astute observers may notice that her name has been struck from her monuments.
 One of her enemies, likely a successor, tried to have her erased from history.
-This was a grave punishment in ancient Egyptian society, seen as a horrible impediment in the afterlife.
+This was a grave punishment in ancient Egyptian society, seen as a horrible impediment to the afterlife.
 Was Hatshepsut killed by jealous enemies?
 Visitors can view the evidence and decide for themselves.
 Numerous other tales of royal intrigue fill the museum walls, all thrilling stories waiting to be told.